Bbibbi

 "Bbibbi" (삐삐; Bbibbi) is a song recorded by South Korean singer-songwriter IU, released digitally on October 10, 2018, through Kakao M. The self-written song was produced by Son Myung-gab.
 It subsequently debuted at number one on the Gaon Digital Chart.
 The song was released in part to commemorate 10 years since IU's debut.

 Background

 On October 1, 2018, IU announced the single through promotional posters on various social media accounts.
 According to Kakao M, the song was created in part to commemorate ten years since IU debuted.

 Composition

-"Bbibbi" is a laid-back alt-R&B track with confrontational and introspective lyrics that addresses IU's haters and critics, with her turning around commentary on her image.
+"Bbibbi" is a laid-back alt-R&B track with confrontational and introspective lyrics that addresses IU's critics, with her turning around commentary on her image.
 Particular attention was paid to her delivery, including phrases and words like "yellow C-A-R-D" and "hello stu-P-I-D".
 "Bbibbi" refers to a pager in Korean, in particular the noise the device makes before people leave a message.